Menu

 Challenges

-The main challenges to applying rights based claims are characterisation of harm, the varied approaches to enforcement and intervention, and the progressive realization of rights.
+The main challenges to applying rights based claims are characterisation of harm, the varied approaches to enforcement and intervention, and the progressive realisation of rights.

 The multifaceted nature of environmental harm often means that it is hard to characterise in the context of the international rights-based legal regime: no single applicable area of international law will necessarily capture the broad impact that environmental issues pose to local communities.
 As such, advocates seeking to address environmental harm may be faced with the complex issue of deciding the most applicable route of action.